adl/hoaf/README.md

 - atomic proposition 1 is `"proc@state"`
 - atomic proposition 2 is `"a[x] >= 2"`

-The number of double-quoted strings must match exactly the number given.
+The number of double-quoted strings must match exactly the number given, and should all be different.
 This number may be 0, in which case it is not followed by any string, and this is equivalent to not using `AP:`.

 ### `Alias:`